-The ad hoc committee provides the Senior Associate Dean with a report of its findings and recommendations.
+The ad hoc committee provides the Vice Dean for Academic and Curricular Affairs with a report of its findings and recommendations.
 These recommendations are reviewed and acted on by the Promotion and Graduation Committee which may adopt, reject or modify the Committee's recommendations, or request that the Committee conduct further review.
 The Vice Dean for Academic and Curricular Affairs informs the student of the decision of the Promotion and Graduation Committee.
 The student has the right to appeal the decision, and the appeal would be heard by an Appeals Committee as outlined in the Appeals Process set out below.